 If annexed, the property owner could apply to the City for land use permits, including a zone change.
 Any impacts on the community that result from approval of development permits are a direct consequence of the future permit approval, not of the annexation.
 Before any urban development can occur, the territory must also be annexed to the Tri-City Service District.
-The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance upon voter approval of the city annexation.
+The City Commission must concur with Tri-City Service District's annexation of the subject property in the enacting ordinance approving the annexation.